...

 Predicts Future Customer Behavior

-Customer Cohort analysis is very helpful in terms of predicting customer behavior.
-Because you have specific data that allows you to target potential customers with localized efforts (ads, promos), it allows you to convert leads to customers.
+Customer cohort analysis is very helpful in terms of predicting customer behavior.
+You have specific data (like your Google Analytics).
+Using your data enables you to target potential customers with localized efforts (ads, promos).
+This helps you convert leads to customers.

 Increases/Improves Customer Retention

-Customer Cohort analysis gives you valuable insight that will allow you to retain existing customers and maximize revenue.
-Studies have shown that returning customers spend at least 67% more than new customers - that’s a lot.
+Customer cohort analysis gives you valuable insights that enable you to keep existing customers. and maximize revenue.
+Studies have shown that returning customers spend at least 67% more than new customers – that’s a lot.
+It costs significantly less to keep existing customers happy.
+It costs far more to keep on launching campaigns to attract new customers.

 Helps to Understand Your Best Products and in Turn Create Offers

 Customer Cohort analysis can give you insights into what your ‘best sellers’ are.
-Cohorts are often grouped according to ‘first product ordered,’ and from this alone you can see which of your products stand out the most to new customers.
+Cohorts are often grouped according to ‘first product ordered.’
+Using this metric, you can see which of your products stand out the most to new customers.

-You might also find which products customers buy often and repeatedly, thereby creating loyal customers.
-You can then highlight these products or create offers that will further improve customer engagement and retention.
+You might also find which products customers buy often and repeatedly.
+You will be able to spot your loyal customers.
+You can then highlight these products or create offers.
+These will ultimately improve customer engagement and retention.

 Helps to Customize Your Marketing Strategies